 The goal of the Cultural Heritage Grant Program is to support organizations in the Bristol Bay region that engage BBNC shareholders, descendants and community members through a wide range of educational activities promoting, preserving and celebrating our Alaska Native cultural heritage and way of life.

-There are two programs to support eligible entities in the Bristol Bay region and grant awards through both programs range from $1,000 to $5,000:
+There are two grant programs to support eligible entities in the Bristol Bay region.
+Grant awards through both programs range from $1,000 to $5,000:

 Cultural Heritage Grant Program – to support projects and activities by organizations in the Bristol Bay region focused on:

 - Preservation, practice and teaching Native languages of Bristol Bay.

 - Cultural activities, traditions, subsistence, traditional arts and crafts, dance, history.